 The two safety features below assist the driver in avoiding distraction and may help you avoid potential collisions with vehicles ahead.
 Of course you should always follow safe driving practices when operating a vehicle.

 Forward Collision Warning uses visual and audible cues to alert drivers when it detects the possibility of your vehicle colliding with the vehicle in front of yours.

 It scans the road ahead and uses your speed and the speed of the vehicle in front of you to alert you if a collision is imminent.
 These alerts work to bring the drivers attention back to the road.

 If a collision becomes unavoidable, the Collision Mitigation Braking System may automatically apply strong braking in order to help protect occupants.
 It’s designed to reduce the likelihood or severity of a frontal impact.
 The technology works by sensing the vehicle ahead with a forward-facing monocular camera and a millimetre-wave radar transmitter.

 The driver will receive audible and visual warnings, but when no driver action takes place, the system automatically engages to help avoid a collision.

-Depending on the severity of the circumstance, three types of systems are available to assist you in preventing your vehicle from straying off the road or from your lane into your fellow road user’s lane.
+Depending on the severity of the circumstance, these next three car safety features are available to assist you in preventing your vehicle from straying off the road or into your fellow road user’s lane.

-The RDM system will activate when it senses your vehicle straying too far off.
-When the system forecasts a potential off road situation without the use of your indicator, it will apply braking force in addition to corrective steering input to bring you back in to your lane.
+The RDMS system is designed to activates when it senses your vehicle straying too far off the lane.
+When the system monitors and reacts to a potential off road situation without the use of your indicator, it may apply corrective steering to bring you back onto the road.

-Unlike traditional cruise control systems, ACC with LSF allow you to set your desired speed, as well as set the following distance behind the vehicle detected ahead.
-The system operates from standstill to high-speed driving, so it is especially effective when driving in congested traffic conditions, reducing your fatigue.
+Unlike traditional cruise control systems, Adaptive Cruise Control with Low-Speed Follow allows you to set your desired speed, as well as set the following distance behind the vehicle detected ahead.
+The system operates from a standstill to high-speed driving.
+It is especially effective when driving in congested traffic conditions.